 I am the co-author with John Mount of Practical Data Science with R. This book presents the process and principles of data science from a practitioner’s perspective, and complements existing texts on machine learning, statistics, big data, and R.

-Another of my interests is the pedagogical interface between basic research and technical practice.
+One of my motivations for writing this book is what I see as the gap between basic research and technical practice.
 Too many mathematical research papers can only be read by other specialists – people who could have conducted the research, and hence written the paper, themselves.
-If the ideas and theories generated in this research are to have enduring value, they have to be accessible to researchers and practitioners in other areas, who may have new applications for these theories.
-In my technical writing, one of my goals is the synthesis of relevant ideas and theories from the statistics, computer science, and other research communities into a form that is understandable by technical but non-specialist readers who want to solve problems in a specific application area.
+If the ideas and theories generated from basic research are to have enduring value, they have to be accessible to researchers and practitioners in other areas, who may have new applications for these theories.
+In writing Practical Data Science with R — and in all my technical writing — I try to synthesize relevant ideas and theories from the statistics, computer science, and other research communities so that they are understandable by technical but non-specialist readers who want to apply these ideas in their own field.

 When I’m not working, I write and dance.